Anurag-006/23071A3231-OS-ELA/readme.md

    ./internet-domain/client
    ```

-   The client will attempt to connect to the server on port `9999`.
+   The client will attempt to connect to the server on port `9999` The hardcoded port can be changed as per liking.

 3. Start chatting!
 You can send messages from the client, and the server will reply.